deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtTables.rst

 ExtTables
 ==================

-The Plugin adds four new DB fields to the fe_users Table.
+The plugin adds four new database fields to the fe_users table.

 ..  contents::
     :local: